MainulDip/WordPressStudy/101-basic-env-current.md

 }
 ```

-- the key `env` is available to override aforementioned state for individual environment (development & tests)
+- the key `env` is available to override aforementioned state for individual environment (development & tests).......

 - ports can be set with environment variables WP_ENV_PORT, WP_ENV_TESTS_PORT, WP_ENV_MYSQL_PORT and WP_ENV_TESTS_MYSQL_PORT.